S3 method for class 'TOSTt'

 further arguments passed through, see description of return value for details..

 Type of plot to produce.
-Default is a consonance density plot "cd".
-Consonance plots (type = "cd") and null distribution plots (type = "tnull") can also be produced.
+Default is "simple" which shows point estimates with confidence intervals.
+Other options include consonance plots ("c"), consonance density plots ("cd"), and null distribution plots ("tnull").
 Note: null distribution plots only available for estimates = "raw".

 indicator of what estimates to plot; options include "raw" or "SMD".
 Default is is both: c("raw","SMD").